We asked, the nation answered: Your county's personalised number plates revealed

 There was an epic scrap between West and South for the right to have a Yorkshire pudding adorn the county's number plate.
 In the end South Yorkshire wanted it more, with 40% voting for the buttery treat, leaving West Yorkshire to settle for a traditional White Rose.

 Folk hero and multiple felon Robin Hood stole the show here with 38% of respondents opting for the outlaw, he was closely followed by his home, Sherwood Forest.
 As much fun as it would have been to make a number plate themed around HP Sauce (4%) or Ed Balls (1%), it's the green-suited man in tights who'll adorn Nottinghamshire's plates.

 Things took an unexpected turn as oat cakes (35 %) topped the list in Staffs - proving more popular even than Wedgewood crockery (12%), Stoke City FC(12%) and bull terriers (12%).
 Anyone who's ever spoken to someone from Stoke about breakfast won't be too surprised by this result and so, loath to question the will of the people, we diligently got to work on the exciting oat cake-themed design you see now.

 There's bound to be some controversy in the North West after Manchester United FC was named the county's number one iconic feature - and not just because voters gave short shrift to Oasis (2%), Eccles cakes (6%) and the Albert Hall (11%).
 To all you City fans, we can only apologise.

-This is just a small cross-section of the number plates our voters chose to represent their homelands.
+This is just a small cross-section of the number plates our voters chose to represent their homelands, find the rest below.